MicrosoftDocs/power-platform/power-platform/admin/data-encryption.md

 [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps use standard [!INCLUDE[pn_MS_SQL_Server](../includes/pn-ms-sql-server.md)] cell level encryption for a set of default entity attributes that contain sensitive information, such as user names and email passwords.
 This feature can help organizations meet FIPS 140-2 compliance.

- For [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, all new and upgraded organizations use data encryption by default.
+ For Dynamics 365 apps, all new and upgraded organizations use data encryption by default.
 Data encryption can’t be turned off.

  [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps users who have the system administrator security role can change the encryption key at any time.